ivar-cashin-eriksson/iris/README.md

 # iris 👁️🌈🧠

 An intelligent product recognition system that detects and identifies products in e-commerce images using advanced computer vision.
-The system uses SAM2 or YOLOS for precise object localization and CLIP for semantic understanding of products.
+The system uses SAM2 or YOLOS for precise localization and CLIP for semantic understanding of products.

 ## 🌟 Features